-Wheeler has opened for William Basinsky, Tim Hecker, Mark McGuire, and many other cutting-edge electroacoustic performers.
-Their works and collaborations have been shown at venues around the world, including The Metropolitan Museum of Art, The Museum of the Moving Image, and various Off-Broadway theaters in New York, as well as museums and venues in Berlin, Taiwan, Indonesia, Vienna, San Francisco, and Denver.
-Additionally, they play in Lake Mary’s Ranch Family Band.
+Wheeler has opened for William Basinsky, Tim Hecker, Josephine Foster, and many other noteworthy performers.
+Their works and collaborations have been shown at venues around the world, including The Metropolitan Museum of Art, MoMA PS1, Museum of the Moving Image, and various Off-Broadway theaters in New York, as well as museums and venues in Berlin, Taiwan, Indonesia, Vienna, San Francisco, Houston, and Denver.
+Additionally, they are Composer-in-Residence for Bitedown Dance Company in Brooklyn, NY.

-Wheeler grew up in the mountains of Colorado (US), and played trombone, percussion, and computer-based sequencers.
+Wheeler grew up in the mountains of Colorado, and played trombone, percussion, and various musical computer software.
 They received a BM in Music Composition from the University of Colorado at Boulder where they studied with Michael Theodore, John Drumheller and Carter Pann, and an MFA in Electronic Music and Recording Media from Mills College in Oakland, California, where they studied with Maggie Payne, Roscoe Mitchell, Fred Frith, and John Bischoff.
-They studied Javanese Gamelan on a Darmasiswa scholarship in Yogyakarta, Balinese Gamelan with master Pak Made Lasmawan, and American gamelan with Daniel Schmidt.
+They studied Javanese Gamelan on a Darmasiswa scholarship in Yogyakarta, Balinese Gamelan in the US with master Pak Made Lasmawan, and American gamelan with Daniel Schmidt.
 In their spare time they enjoy making and altering clothing, trail running, meditation, and board games with friends.